vbrazao/statistical-rethinking/chp3/chp3.md

     ## [1] 0.163

-It is a little higher than before.
+It is a little lower than before.

 Now for 6 waters in 9 tosses.